-Section 12.
+Section 12 11.
 Special meetings of the Board may be called by the President or upon request of five (5) members of the Board.

-Section 13.
-The Board shall establish procedure

-s for an annual review of the written fiscal policies, the written personnel policies, and the Bylaws of the Association.
+Section 13 12.
+The Board shall establish procedures for a review of the fiscal and personnel policies and review the Bylaws of The Arc.

+.

+Section 13: Board of Directors (including officers) are not personally liable for the obligations of the corporation, and shall not be liable for damages to the corporation for injury which may result from the fulfillment of the director’s duties, when they discharge their duties in good faith and with that degree of diligence, care and skills which ordinarily prudent persons would exercise under similar circumstances.

 ARTICLE IV - OFFICERS AND THEIR DUTIES

 Section 1.
-The officers of the Association are: President, President-Elect, Vice President, Secretary and Treasurer.
+The officers of the Association are: President, Vice President, Secretary and Treasurer.

 Section 2.
-The President shall preside at all meetings of the Association, Board of Directors and Committee.
+The President shall preside at all membership meetings of the Association, Board of Directors and Executive Committee.
 The President shall be an ex-officio member of all committees except the Nominating Committee.
 He/she shall exercise general supervision over the work of the Association.
 The President shall prepare a written annual report to the Association.

 a.
 In the event any question shall arise as to the meaning of any portion of the Bylaws, the President after consultation with the Executive Committee shall rule on the issue.
 Such ruling may be reversed or revised by a simple majority of the Board of Directors at the next meeting provided no irrevocable rights of third parties are affected.
 Any such ruling shall be referred to the appropriate committee for consideration in the next revision of these Bylaws.